 As one of the most notable performers of the big band era, Dinah Shore was a southern belle who charmed audiences with songs like “Blues in the Night” and “I’ll Walk Alone” for four decades.
 The 10-time Emmy winner also had her own variety show, The Dinah Shore Show in 1951.
 Born Frances “Fanny” Rose Shore, in Wincester, Tennessee, official records differ on her actual date of birth.
 The Social Security Applications and Claims Index lists February 29, while her tombstone and New York Times obituary says March 1.
 According to Ancestry, many leaplings officially listed their birthdays on the latter date to avoid confusion.

-READ More: How to Be Happy When Sad
+READ More: How to Make Money (for kids)

 Jimmy Dorsey (b.
 1904)